wombleton/gitlaw-nz/acts/N/New Zealand Public Health and Disability Act 2000.md

     (4) The provisions of [Schedule 5][165] apply in relation to a mortality review committee.

-    (5) Every person who fails, without reasonable excuse, to comply with a requirement imposed under [Schedule 5][165] by the chairperson of a mortality review committee commits an offence and is liable to a fine not exceeding $10,000\.
+    (5) Every person who fails, without reasonable excuse, to comply with a requirement imposed under [Schedule 5][165] by the chairperson of a mortality review committee commits an offence and is liable on conviction to a fine not exceeding $10,000\.

-    (6) Every person who discloses information contrary to [Schedule 5][165] commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (6) Every person who discloses information contrary to [Schedule 5][165] commits an offence and is liable on conviction to a fine not exceeding $10,000\.

     (7) Any member of a registered occupational profession who commits an offence under subsection (5) or (6) is liable to any disciplinary proceedings of that profession in respect of the offence, whether or not he or she is fined under that subsection.

     Section 59E: inserted, on 9 November 2010, by [section 17][256] of the New Zealand Public Health and Disability Amendment Act 2010 (2010 No 118).

+    Section 59E(5): amended, on 1 July 2013, by [section 413][257] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 59E(6): amended, on 1 July 2013, by [section 413][257] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Other provisions